MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/arena/arena-user-scenarios.md

 ms.localizationpriority: medium
 ---

-# Arena participant user scenarios
+# UX for Arena participant user scenarios

 Tournaments occupy an interesting space in the gaming world: they simultaneously celebrate both collaborative and competitive gameplay, rather than competition only.
 The blend of teamwork and combat has really gotten its focus and biggest push from the rise of professional tournaments.